-In accordance with the decree issued by the Baden-Württemberg Ministry of Social Affairs and Integration on regulations for visiting hospitals, nursing facilities and similar institutions (CoronaVO Besuchsregelungen) on 14.05.2020, the following applies to visits in our clinic with immediate effect:
+In accordance with the decree issued by the Baden-Württemberg Ministry of Social Affairs and Integration on regulations for visiting hospitals, nursing facilities and similar institutions (CoronaVO Besuchsregelungen), the following applies to visits in our clinic with immediate effect:

 - Please register your desired visit with us in advance.

 - Visitors must complete and sign the form "Registration for Visitors'.
 If one of the preliminary questions has been answered with "yes", the visit may not take place.

 - During your visit, the wearing of a face mask is mandatory.

 - Hands must be disinfected before entering the clinic.